The 20 Most Historic Cities in the United States

 Historic Cities in the United States

-Here a 20 historically important cities in the United States.
-This is by no means an exhaustive or complete list.
-Each one of these cities has historical relevance in the greater history of America.
+Here are 20 historically important cities in the United States.
+This is by no means an exhaustive list.
+Cities are ordered by dates of establishment and the order does not imply one city is more historic than another on the list.
 There are plenty of other cities that also have a great deal of history, but these are my personal picks.

 - St. Augustine, Florida